 Look and feel of the betting interface: 8/10

-On the other hand, I love the fact that the minimum bet is only one dollar.
+While discussing positives, we love the fact that the minimum bet is only one dollar.
 While the serious gambler isn’t really concerned about minimums, this is a huge benefit for people that occasionally just want to throw a few dollars down.

 Odds Prices and minimum bet limits: 7/10